 For this, her travel blog, it’s worth noting Robyn’s propensity for worldly misadventure.
 Crawling on her stomach through an ancient underground city in Turkey; fording rivers in the Japanese backcountry during winter; and a weeklong stint sleeping in shepherd’s huts in the remote Albanian Alps are just a few such examples.

 Still, adventure, or misadventure, is but one element of the journey.

 Robyn views her travels through a nuanced, journalistic lens.
 She enjoys embedding in communities to understand political and social issues as they affect everyday folks, studying and speaking different languages (with great humility), and photographing compelling people and places.
 Most recently, she spent several months in the Middle East to study Arabic, deepen her knowledge of the region, and unearth some of her Arab roots.

-Volunteering and reporting are also important chapters in Robyn’s travelogue.
-As a fledgling reporter, her experience rebuilding a New Orleans home destroyed by Hurricane Katrina reaffirmed her journalistic path.
-During her downtime, she peeled away the city’s celebratory layers and reported and photographed some of the people struggling to rebuild their lives five years after the storm.
-For Robyn, that trip illuminated journalism’s vital role uncovering the stories of the unheard.
+Traveling also has reaffirmed Robyn’s journalistic path.
+When she was a fledgling reporter, Robyn traveled to New Orleans to rebuild a home destroyed by Hurricane Katrina.
+During her downtime, she peeled away the city’s celebratory layers and reported on and photographed some of the people struggling to rebuild their lives five years after the storm.
+For Robyn, that trip illuminated journalism’s vital role uncovering stories of the unheard.